dbus2/zbus/book/src/introduction.md

 ## zvariant

 D-Bus defines a marshalling format for its messages.
 The [zvariant] crate provides a [serde]-based [API] to serialize/deserialize Rust data types to/from this format.
+Outside of D-Bus context, a modified form of this format, [GVariant](https://developer.gnome.org/glib/stable/glib-GVariant.html) is very commonly used for efficient storage of arbitrary data and is also supported by this crate.

 ## zbus